softindex/datakernel/examples/http-helloworld/README.md

 * specifying default value for property
 * saving all properties that were used into file

-A typical usage of configs looks like this:
+A typical usage of configs looks as follows:

 ```java
 int port = config.get(ofInteger(), "port", 5577);